 - Before your registration materials are made public (on your website, printed materials, Facebook, etc.) the plan and materials to register/recruit institutions and guests for this event must be reviewed for compliance with these parameters by the Office of Student Involvement and/or the Office of Residential Life.

 Failure to follow this policy can result in the student organization being prohibited from hosting an event on campus that provides overnight housing, an Honor Code violation, or disciplinary action.

 Download a printer-friendly PDF version of the policy here: Organization Guest Hosting Policy.pdf

-If you have questions, please contact the Office of Student Programs and/or the Office of Residential Life.
+If you have questions, please contact the Office of Student Involvement and/or the Office of Residential Life.